 Knowing how to lay your tiles is often the key to tying your room together.
 Laying them in the wrong pattern can make your room feel disordered, disrupting the beautiful decor and furniture that surrounds it.

-Here we’ll help you understand the different types of tile patterns that are trending in 2018, as well as showcasing them in real life examples.
+Here we’ll help you understand the different types of tile patterns for both Wall Tiles and Floor Tiles that are trending in 2021, as well as showcasing them in real life examples.

-Possibly one of the most popular tile patterns we’ve seen rise throughout 2018, the Herringbone pattern creates a sense of space in a small room, adding graceful movements and flow.
+Possibly one of the most popular tile patterns that we expect to continue rising throughout 2021, the Herringbone pattern creates a sense of space in a small room, adding graceful movements and flow.

 To get this look, you require subway-style tiles such as Rowan Wood Effect Tile.
 Then, you must lay these tiles so that they point up a wall or floor in a “V” shape.

 Differently, they can be laid so that they keep this “V” shape but look to run across the wall or floor.
 See the below image for an example.